If you’re thinking of investing in cryptocurrency, then there are two main investment approaches you can take: HODL and trading.

 What else should I do?

-- Share this post with those it could help (see below links to do that).
+- Share this post with those who it could help.

 - Use a hardware wallet to store your cryptocurrency whenever possible.
 I’ve reviewed and compared the best hardware wallets in a recent roundup.